aymksen/GuessTheNumber/README.md

 # GuessTheNumber
 Guess a number from 0 to 1000
+## 2.0
-2.0 : Added a binary search button that uses Binary search algorithm to find the value (10 tries maximum)
+Added a binary search button that uses Binary search algorithm to find the value (10 tries maximum for 0-1000 range)